AI-Planning/planutils/README.md

 ```
 **Define Return Types**

-There are two types of return data: `generic` and `json`.
-The `generic` should be used for all the text based result, and the `json` should used for plan in JSON format.
+There are three types of return data: `generic`, `json` and `log`.
+The `generic` type should be used for all the text based result, the `log` type should be used for planner like Optic and Tfd which didn't generate a proper plan, and the type `json` should used for plan in JSON format.

 For the value of `files`, you will have to write a [glob](https://docs.python.org/3/library/glob.html) pattern.
 Planning-as-service backend uses `glob` libary to find and return all the files that matched.
 ```
 "return": {
-                    "type": "generic/json",
+                    "type": "generic/log/json",
                     "files": "*plan*"
                 }
 ```